bsaliou/ChemPrice/README.md

 pc = PriceCollector()
 ```

-### Request an api key
+### Request an API key

-To access integrators' data, you need to be able to connect to their api.
+To access integrators' data, you need to be able to connect to their API.

-If you don't have an api key yet, you can click on the following links :
+If you don't have an API key yet, you can click on the following links :
 [Molport](https://www.molport.com/shop/user-api-keys),
 [ChemSpace](https://chem-space.com/contacts) and
 [MCule](https://mcule.com/contact/),
-which will take you back to their sites where you can request an api key.
+which will take you back to their sites where you can request an API key.

-### Enter the API key for each integrator
+### Set the API key for each integrator

-Now that the ``PriceCollector`` class has been created, we need to connect to one
+Now, an instance from the ``PriceCollector`` class has been created, we need to connect to one
-or more integrators via an api key.
+or more integrators via an API key.

-Connection to Molport via api key: 880d8343-8ui2-418c-9g7a-68b4e2e78c8b
+Connection to Molport via API key:

 ```python
 pc.setMolportApiKey("880d8343-8ui2-418c-9g7a-68b4e2e78c8b")
 ```

-In the case of molport, it's also possible to log in with a login and password.
+In the case of Molport, it's also possible to log in with a login and password.
-ChemSpace and MCule require an api key.

 ```python
 pc.setMolportUsername("john.spade")
 pc.setMolportPassword("fasdga34a3")
 ```

-To check the status of each key that has been returned to the class, run the :
+To check the status of each key, run the following method :

 ```python
 pc.status()